Main User Input Area

 Note that no attempt is made to correlate a given year’s inflation rate with prior years’ inflation rates or with corresponding portfolio returns.
 Some may view this as a significant weakness of the simulation, however, the historical record indicates that correlations in this area tend to be unsteady at best.

-The Investment Tax Rate determines how much of each year’s portfolio gains (from taxable investments) will be taxed.
+The Investment Tax Rate determines the rate at which each year’s portfolio gains (from taxable investments) will be taxed.
 The simulation assumes that taxes on all gains in the taxable portfolio are paid in full each year and no taxes are deferred.
 This assumption will be incorrect in the case of a low turnover portfolio or when a plan starts out with a significant amount of deferred gains in taxable accounts.
 To compensate for these cases, it may be necessary to reclassify some percent of taxable investments as tax deferred investments or to run some experiments with different investment tax rates to see how sensitive the plan is to this input.
 Also, taxes are “credited” to the portfolio (instead of debited) in years where the portfolio return is negative.
 This is to prevent double taxing gains as the portfolio value fluctuates.

 The Income Tax Rate is used to compute taxes due on withdrawals from tax deferred investments during the plan.
 See the documentation section on Additional Inputs for details on how to represent changes you expect in the income tax rate over the course of the plan.